SixArm/sixarm-company-consulting-agreement/README.md

 location.

-### 1.4.
-Purpose

-This agreement is with respect to business consulting for Client's technology, hereinafter referred to as the "Work."

-Whereas, Consultant is a business consultant technology developer;
-Whereas, Client wishes Consultant to create certain Work described more fully herein; and Whereas, Consultant wishes to create such Work;
-Now, therefore, in consideration of the foregoing premises and the mutual covenants hereinafter set forth and other valuable considerations, the parties hereto agree as follows:
+### 1.5 Priority of documentation

+If there is any ambiguity, inconsistency or conflict between the terms and conditions contained in any of the documents forming a part of this Agreement, then the Agreement shall be construed in the following order of priority, i.e. 1 takes precedence over 2 and so on:

+1. these terms and conditions
+2. the provisions of any Statement of Work a.k.a.
+Work Order
+3. the provisions of any schedules.
+4. any other documents incorporated or referenced herein.

-### 1.5.
+### 1.6.
 Headings

 Headings used in this Agreement are for reference only and shall not be used or relied upon in the interpretation of this Agreement.